Leadership is about who you are.

 - talk a good game, but have no impact

 - make everything look great while they are there - but everything falls apart after they leave

 - improve financial performance whilst having no impact on the organisation's other results - such as exam performance in schools or medical outcomes in hospitals

 - are decisive and incisive - achieving 'quick wins' but neglecting the investment and other factors that lead to long term success.

 The best leaders carry out a difficult balancing act.
-On the one hand they need to be obsessive about setting the correct boundaries and establishing the right culture.
-On the other hand, they need to empower and support.
+On the one hand they are obsessive about setting the correct boundaries and establishing the right culture.
+On the other hand, they empower and support.
 Those who get it right can usually then stand back and watch their team achieve surprising results.